10 factors to consider when choosing your new career

 It may seem to some people like a really easy thing to do, but choosing a new career later on in life is not.
 When you are young and have few responsibilities you have the pick of careers, location is not a real issue nor are starting salaries.
 However the older you get the more responsibilities you take on.
 You may have children, a mortgage, or other financial commitments that will not allow you to take a cut in pay.
 You may have constraints on your spare time that may limit your ability to learn something new.
 You may even have a clause in your current employment contract that stipulates you cannot do certain things, or work for certain companies if you leave.
-So here is my list of 10 things you may need to factor in when choosing a new career:
+So here is my list of 10 things you may need when choosing a new career:

 Current & Expected pay;

 Costs to retrain;

 What lifestyle do you want from your new career;

 Do you want to be employed or self-employed;